- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 - Increased access to school nurses

 Q: What is a “Transformation School”?
 We are excited about the enhanced opportunities our students will experience across the District, but this strategy wouldn’t be complete without a deeper focus on our most fragile schools.
-Not only is this called for by our Board’s commitment to equity, but it is also imperative that we focus on our highest need schools in order to allow all boats to rise across the district.
+Not only is this called for by our Board’s commitment to equity, but it is also imperative that we focus on our highest need schools in order to address critical opportunity and learning gaps that will allow all boats to rise across the district.

 We have been learning from other similar districts that have been investing in school turnaround (Baltimore, Boston, Houston, Atlanta, etc) to develop our plan.

-Our initial strategy is identifying strong leaders for every Transformation School, then including them in selection of strong assistant principals.
-Next steps include identifying master teachers who would be willing to lead grade level or content areas within the school.
+In many cases, schools with the greatest needs have less experienced leaders and teachers.
+Knowing the impact that an experienced principal and teachers can have on student success, OKCPS will focus on identifying strong leaders and teacher leaders for these schools.
+Building a great team is a necessary first step to improving our highest-need schools.
 Once we identify the leaders and teams to serve these schools, we’ll work through a tailored strategy to improve each.
-The Transformation Schools will engage in focused professional development to build a School Transformation Plan, develop high-impact goals, and provide Leadership and Instructional Coaching to support dramatic improvements for all students.
+The Innovative Transformation Schools will engage in focused professional development to build a School Transformation Plan, develop high-impact goals, and provide Leadership and Instructional Coaching to support dramatic improvements for all students.

 Q: What is changing for the OKCPS Application Schools as a result of P2G?
 OKCPS is staying to true to one of our Guiding Principles, which was to build on what is working, by expanding the capacity of our successful application schools.
 We are also pleased that now our families will have access to one of these choice options in all areas of our District.
 OKCPS will reserve seats for each feeder school in order to balance enrollment, enable planning & promote equity.